Romaine Tenney

-Romaine Tenney (1900 - September 12, 1964) was an American farmer, known for committing suicide to protest the seizure of his farm by eminent domain to construct Interstate 91.
+Romaine Tenney (September 6, 1900 - September 12, 1964) was an American farmer, known for committing suicide to protest the seizure of his farm by eminent domain to construct Interstate 91.
 Instead of waiting for bulldozers to tear down his home and farm buildings, Tenney burned them down himself.
-He then nailed himself shut in his bedroom and died by self-inflicted gunshot, his body burning with his house.
+He then nailed himself shut in his bedroom and shot himself, his body burning with his house.

 Early life

 Romaine Tenney was born in 1900, the fourth of nine children of Myron and Rosa Tenney.
 His father died when he was 14, leaving his mother to raise the family and run the farm.
 He left the family farm only once for an extended period, to serve in the military.

 Death

 In the early morning hours of September 12, 1964, Tenney released his animals, set fire to his barns and shed, and ultimately barricaded himself inside his burning farmhouse.
 It was later determined he died from a self-inflicted gunshot wound before the flames claimed him.